 Plug plants are small-sized seedlings, grown in trays, which can then easily be planted into prepared soil.
 We are using species such as Meadowsweet, Reed Sweet Grass and Marsh Marigold.

 Planting native plant species along the banks of the River Blythe will provide considerable benefits to the health status of the river.
-Firstly, the inclusion of a range of native species will help improve the biodiversity and species composition of the environment.
+Firstly, the inclusion of a range of native species will help improve the biodiversity of the environment.
 This is important for the robustness ecosystem surrounding the river, making it more resilient to change and fluctuations.
-Additionally, the plug plants will help to stabilise the river banks and reduce sediment run-off, which will aid in enhancing the water quality in the river.
+Additionally, the plug plants will help to stabilise the river banks and reduce sediment run-off, which will improve the water quality in the river.